shaunthom/IOT-Water-System/README.md

 ##### Voltage Regulation.cpp :

 The code uses a NodeMCU board to manage a pump system with safety features and manual controls.
 It initializes pin configurations for the pump, manual switches, and voltage sensors.
 The main loop reads current values from an ACS sensor, averages them, and displays them on an LCD.
 Safety checks for overcurrent, under-voltage, and over-voltage are included to automatically turn the pump off under hazardous conditions.
 Manual ON and OFF switches allow for user control, with the LCD providing real-time status updates.

+### Results:

+The successful implementation of this pump control system had several significant impacts:

+Operational Efficiency:
+The system automated routine tasks, minimizing human intervention and thereby increasing efficiency.
+The real-time data display helped in proactive decision-making, further enhancing operational productivity.

+Energy Savings:
+Through its precise control mechanisms, the system contributed to energy efficiency.
+Overcurrent and voltage-based shutdowns not only protected the equipment but also helped in reducing energy wastage.

+Safety:
+The safety features, including overcurrent and abnormal voltage detection, significantly reduced the risks associated with pump operation, such as electrical fires or equipment damage.

+Scalability:
+Given its successful implementation, the system serves as a blueprint for further advancements.
+It demonstrates the feasibility of expanding this model to a more extensive network of pumps, potentially integrating it with IoT technologies for remote monitoring and control.